 - creating low- and high-fidelity mockups (sorry, I cannot share high-fid here)

 Logo design and brand identity system

-While designing some merchandise in between for the marketing team, I designed a T-shirt that gained so much good feedback on trade shows that the CEO decided this should be the company’s new logo.
-It reflected the company’s brand identity so I’ve managed all the transition from the old identity to creation of new repositories and a system so that the new identity usage could be consistent:
+While designing some merchandise in between for the marketing team, I designed a T-shirt that raised a lot of attention on trade shows from the visitors’ side, so the CEO decided this should be the company’s new logo.
+It reflected the company’s brand identity (the story behind the sign on the t-shirt).
+My work includes:

 - Logo design